PeterCamilleri/mysh/README.md

 2. Process pre-boot command line options: Some command line options are processed early.
 These are --help, -h, -?, --init, -i, --no-init, and -ni.
 See Usage above for details on these.
-3. Try to load and execute the mysh init file.
-There are two possible files for this role.
-They are the ~/mysh_init.mysh and ~/mysh_init.rb files.
-If both files should be present, the .mysh file is processed and the .rb is ignored.
-NOTE: If an init file should be specified with the --init (-i) option, or disabled with the --no-init (-ni) option, this step is skipped.
+3. Try to load and execute the mysh_init file.
+There are three possible files for this role.
+They are ~/mysh_init.mysh, ~/mysh_init.rb, and ~/mysh_init.txt.
+In priority, ".mysh" > ".rb" > ".txt". <br>NOTE: If an init file should be specified with the --init option, or disabled with the --no-init option, this step is skipped.
 4. The rest of the command line options are processed at this time.
 Again, see Usage above for details.